wp-cool-tools/recent-posts-widget-with-thumbnails/README.txt

 2. Number of listed posts
 3. Open post links in new windows
 4. Different options for post order and sorting
-5. Hide current post in list
+5. Hide the current post in list
 6. Show only sticky posts
 7. Hide sticky posts
 8. Keep sticky posts on top of the list if not hidden